Perth: Demographics

 Perth is Australia's fourth-most-populous city, having overtaken Adelaide in 1984.
-In June 2018 there were an estimated 2,059,484 residents in the Greater Perth area, representing an increase of approximately 1.1% from the 2017 estimate of 2,037,902.
+In June 2023 there was an estimated resident population of 2,309,338 in the Greater Perth area, representing an increase of approximately 3.6% from the 2022 estimate of 2,228,020, the highest growth rate of Australia's capital cities.

 Ancestry and immigration

 At the 2021 census, the most commonly nominated ancestries were:

 Perth's population is notable for the high proportion of British- and Irish-born residents.
 At the 2021 Census, 169,938 England-born Perth residents were counted, ahead of even Sydney (151,614), despite the latter having well over twice the population.

 The ethnic make-up of Perth changed in the second part of the 20th century when significant numbers of continental European immigrants arrived in the city.
 Prior to this, Perth's population had been almost completely Anglo-Celtic in ethnic origin.
-As Fremantle was the first landfall in Australia for many migrant ships coming from Europe in the 1950s and 1960s, Perth started to experience a diverse influx of people, including Italians, Greeks, Dutch, Germans, Turks, Croats, and Macedonians.
+As Fremantle was the first landfall in Australia for many migrant ships coming from Europe in the 1950s and 1960s, Perth started to experience a diverse influx of people, including Italians, Greeks, Dutch, Germans, Turks, Croats and Macedonians.
 The Italian influence in the Perth and Fremantle area has been substantial, evident in places like the "Cappuccino strip" in Fremantle featuring many Italian eateries and shops.
 In Fremantle, the traditional Italian blessing of the fleet festival is held every year at the start of the fishing season.
 In Northbridge every December is the San Nicola (Saint Nicholas) Festival, which involves a pageant followed by a concert, predominantly in Italian.
-Suburbs surrounding the Fremantle area, such as Spearwood and Hamilton Hill, also contain high concentrations of Italians, Croatians, and Portuguese.
-Perth has also been home to a small Jewish community since 1829 – numbering 5,082 in 2006 – who have emigrated primarily from Eastern Europe and more recently from South Africa.
+Suburbs surrounding the Fremantle area, such as Spearwood and Hamilton Hill, also contain high concentrations of Italians, Croatians and Portuguese.
+Perth has also been home to a small Jewish community since 1829—numbering 6,331 in 2021—who have emigrated primarily from Eastern Europe and more recently from South Africa.